Valentinetemi/foresight/README.md

 ## Why this exists

-Existing tools like Seeing AI and Be My Eyes are good but slow and verbose — they describe everything instead of prioritizing what matters in the moment, and they're built and tested mostly in Western environments.
+Existing tools like Seeing AI and Be My Eyes are good but slow and verbose, they describe everything instead of prioritizing what matters in the moment, and they're built and tested mostly in Western environments.
 Foresight starts from the opposite direction: fewer words, better judgment about timing, and built with the Nigerian street environment as a first-class use case rather than an afterthought.

 ## Try it